 Many in Generation Z are opting to attend schools specializing in career and technical education.
 This is reversing a decades-long trend toward a traditional four-year college education.
 Why are trade schools gaining in popularity?
 Students want to reduce their need for student loans, while securing a full-time position in industries that need new workers entering that field.
 Because of these schools’ close connections to professional trades, students opting to earn a technical education may graduate with a full-time, well-paying job already already lined up.

 If you have been saving in Ohio’s 529 Plan, CollegeAdvantage, for your child’s high education, never fear.
-529 plans can be used for whatever comes after high school, which includes trade and specialty schools, community colleges, certificate programs, four-year universities and colleges, graduate school, law school, and med school.
+529 plans can be used for whatever comes after high school, which includes trade, technical and specialty schools, community colleges, certificate programs, four-year universities and colleges, graduate school, law school, and med school.
 So, if your child chooses to further their education by attending a trade school or certificate program, you can use your 529 account to pay for qualified costs there.

 529 plans aren’t just for four-year programs